ethereum-optimism/optimism/specs/fault-dispute-game.md

 ### Moves

-A Move is a challenge against a claim's execution trace and must include an alternate claim asserting a different trace.
+A Move is a challenge against an existing claim and must include an alternate claim asserting a different trace.
 Moves can either be attacks or defenses and serve to update to DAG by adding nodes and edges targeting the disputed claim.

+Moves within the fault dispute game can claim two separate values: [output roots][g-output-root] and execution trace commitments.
+At and above the `SPLIT_DEPTH`, claims correspond to output roots, while below the split depth, they correspond to execution trace commitments.

 Initially, claims added to the DAG are _uncontesteed_ (i.e. not **countered**).
 Once a move targets a claim, that claim is considered countered.